mecid/mecid.github.io/_posts/2019-07-31-introducing-container-views-in-swiftui.md

 }
 ```

-In the example above, we have a FavoritesContainerView which handles the data fetching and passes repos array to ReposView.
+In the example above, we have a *FavoritesContainerView* which handles the data fetching and passes repos array to *ReposView*.
 By doing this, we have a clear separation between our data-flow and data rendering.
 Let's take a look at a more complicated example.

 ```swift
 import SwiftUI